Eildon Primary School Profile

 At Eildon Primary School we believe that all students experience success through access to quality programs.
 By providing a caring, safe and positive environment, every student has the opportunity to reach their potential and make a worthwhile contribution to their community.

-Eildon Primary School Community adheres to the five values of Integrity, Respect, Cooperation, Resilience and Achievement.
+Eildon Primary School Community adheres to the five values of Integrity, Respect, Cooperation, Resilience, Altruism and Achievement.

 Eildon Primary School is located within the Eildon Township, 125 kilometres north east of Melbourne.
 Our position offers the following advantages: